Okaczko/rw-felp/content/index.md

   	- "You might benefit from trying to just get as far as you can, without restarting.
 Or if it's your route that's not working, try to reroute" - **Mccool**
   	- that the timer isnt as tight as they might think

+### Player asks a non-rhetorical lore question (example: is LTTM gonna die??)
+- as felpers felp, players might start to focus their curiosity on the felpers as a source of lore instead of the game itself.
+Most oftentimes "this is a question the game can answer" works well

 ## MSC changes for vanilla to watch out for
 - the den on top of LTTM_ai (wherer lttm is located) is made passthrough